IIIT-Sricity-FSD-2024-2028/34_TeamLogistics/DomainExpertInteraction.md

 ---

-### Workflow 2: Delivery Order Creation & Dispatch Planning
+### Workflow 2: Delivery Order Creation & Dispatch

 **Trigger / Start Condition:**
-A shipment is ready to be delivered from the warehouse.
+A business client creates a new delivery request.

 **Steps Involved :**
-1. Dispatcher creates a delivery order (single or bulk).
+- Business Client submits delivery order details
-2. System validates the order details.
+- System validates order information and SLA
-3. Warehouse Operator prepares the shipment.
+- Delivery order is added to the pending queue
-4. Dispatcher assigns the delivery to a driver and vehicle.
+- Fleet Manager reviews incoming delivery requests
-5. A route plan is generated for delivery execution.
+- Order is approved and moved to dispatch planning

 **Outcome / End Condition:**
-The delivery order is assigned and marked ready for execution.
+The delivery order is ready for assignment to a driver and vehicle.

 ---